danzin/DIY-Redis/README.md

 ![Redis_Logo](https://github.com/danzin/DIY-Redis/assets/8279984/a74d9d0a-153a-46d9-8b35-d60eaa09ab17)

-#### It listens for commands on the default Redis port 6379.
-It's compatible with all standard redis clients, tested and working with [redis-cli](https://redis.io/docs/latest/develop/connect/cli/) in Debian.
+#### The server listens for commands on the default Redis port 6379.
+It's compatible with all standard redis clients, tested and working with [redis-cli](https://redis.io/docs/latest/develop/connect/cli/).

 After recieving a command through redis-cli, the server parses it and responds with a proper [RESP](https://redis.io/docs/latest/develop/reference/protocol-spec/) response.
 So far it can handle PING, ECHO, SET, GET as well as [Redis Streams](https://redis.io/docs/latest/develop/data-types/streams/) with XADD, XREAD, XRANGE.
 All standard Redis formatting rules apply.